clewisdavis/The-Joy-of-React/course-notes.md

     />
 ```

-2. The select control should be boud to the `colorTheme` state.
+2. The select control should be bound to the `colorTheme` state.

 ```JAVASCRIPT
 // React state: const [colorTheme, setColorTheme] = React.useState('basic');